robert19960424/IndGOterm2/README.md

 Besides, annother function `getterm.gene` is used to preprocess the document of GO database.<br>
 If users intend to screen all the dysregulation terms within one patient, they can choose to skip step2-4 and directly proceed with function `spairs` and `IndGOterm`.<br>
 ## Installation
-To install the IndGOterm, install from github using devtools <br>
+You can install it from Github using the devtools(https://github.com/r-lib/devtools "悬停指示") pakage<br>

 library(devtools)<br>
 ```